Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Implement federated API/CLI access using SAML 2.0, then configure the identity provider to enforce multi-factor authentication.
 - [x] Create a role and enforce multi-factor authentication in the role trust policy Instruct users to run the sts assume-role CLI command and pass –serial-number and ―token-code parameters Store the resulting values in environment variables.
 Add sts:AssumeRole to NotAction in the policy.

 ### The Security Engineer is managing a traditional three-tier web application that is running on Amazon EC2 instances.
 The application has become the target of increasing numbers of malicious attacks from the Internet.
 What steps should the Security Engineer take to check for known vulnerabilities and limit the attack surface?
-(Choose two.)
+(Choose TWO)

 - [ ] Use AWS Certificate Manager to encrypt all traffic between the client and application servers.
 - [x] Review the application security groups to ensure that only the necessary ports are open.